hai-vr/documentation/docs/research/other/collision-effects.md

 Below is a random assortment of things I have learned while building this system.

-## Continuous Speculative outputs 0 newton collisions
+## Continuous Speculative outputs often 0 newton collisions

 When a rigidbody is thrown and hits another collider, a `OnCollisionEnter` event will be raised, containing information about the collision.
 In order to apply an appropriate sound effect volume and damage amount, we need to read the collision force.

-The issue is that depending on the collision type of the rigidbody, the reported amount may equal to **0 newton**.
+The issue is that depending on the collision type of the rigidbody, the reported amount may equal to **0 newton** too often.
 This especially happens when the rigidbody is set to *Continuous Speculative*.

 The fix is to set the collision type to *Continuous Dynamic*, as long as we care about these objects reporting the correct forces to produce sounds or be damaged on impact.